paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 Sec.
 2. Duties of Heads of Agencies Possessing or Acquiring Terrorism Information.
 To implement the policy set forth in section 1 of this order, the head of each agency that possesses or acquires terrorism information:

-(a) shall promptly give access to the terrorism information to the head of each other agency that has counterterrorism functions, and provide the terrorism information to each such agency, unless otherwise directed by the President, and consistent with (i) the statutory responsibilities of the agencies providing and receiving the information; (ii) any guidance issued by the Attorney General to fulfill the policy set forth in subsection 1(b) of this order; and (iii) other applicable law, including sections 102A(g) and (i) of the National Security Act of 1947 [[50 U.S.C.
-3024(g)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/g&num=0&edition=prelim), (i)], section 1016 of the Intelligence Reform and Terrorism Prevention Act of 2004 [[6 U.S.C.
+(a) shall promptly give access to the terrorism information to the head of each other agency that has counterterrorism functions, and provide the terrorism information to each such agency, unless otherwise directed by the President, and consistent with (i) the statutory responsibilities of the agencies providing and receiving the information; (ii) any guidance issued by the Attorney General to fulfill the policy set forth in subsection 1(b) of this order; and (iii) other applicable law, including sections 102A(g) and (i) [now 102A(f), (h)] of the National Security Act of 1947 [[50 U.S.C.
+3024(f)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3024/f&num=0&edition=prelim), (h)], section 1016 of the Intelligence Reform and Terrorism Prevention Act of 2004 [[6 U.S.C.
 485](./chapter-001-homeland-security-organization.md#section-485)] (including any policies, procedures, guidelines, rules, and standards issued pursuant thereto), sections 202 and 892 of the Homeland Security Act of 2002 [[6 U.S.C.
 122](./chapter-001-homeland-security-organization.md#section-122), 482], [former] Executive Order 12958 of April 17, 1995, as amended, and Executive Order 13311 of July 29, 2003 [[6 U.S.C.
 482](./chapter-001-homeland-security-organization.md#section-482) note]; and

 (b) shall cooperate in and facilitate production of reports based on terrorism information with contents and formats that permit dissemination that maximizes the utility of the information in protecting the territory, people, and interests of the United States.